This quick and easy refried bean soup is loaded with black beans and corn and is so thick it’s almost a chili.

 - 1 1/2 teaspoon smoked paprika

-- Spray a large, non-stick pot with cooking spray, and sauté the onion until it begins to brown.
+- Heat a large, non-stick pot and sauté the onion until it begins to brown.
 Add the garlic and bell pepper and cook for one more minute.
 Add all the remaining ingredients and cook until the flavors blend, 20-30 minutes.